sakan811/SakuMari/README.md

 # 1. Start PostgreSQL (use existing Docker container)
 make postgres

-# 2. Ensure your .env file is properly configured for local development
+# 2. Ensure POSTGRES_HOST=localhost in your .env file for local development
 # E2E tests will automatically use NODE_ENV=test
 ```